 - Once the infusion has reached your desired flavor, strain the contents using a cheesecloth or fine sieve.

 - Store the strained liquid in a clean, sterilized container.
-If you're storing oil, keep it in a cool, dark place.
+Keep oil in a cool, dark place if you're storing oil.
 Vinegar can be stored at room temperature, while spirits should be stored as per their original instructions.

 5. Safety Tips:

 - Always use clean and sterilized jars and tools to prevent bacterial growth.

 - Refrigerate infusions with fresh ingredients (like fresh herbs or garlic) to ensure they stay safe to consume.

 - If you notice any signs of mold, cloudiness, or strange smells in your infusion, discard it immediately.
 When in doubt, throw it out!

 - Infused oils are perfect for cooking, marinades, or salad dressings.

 - Infused vinegar can add a flavor boost to sauces, marinades, or salads.